 Welcome to Queen’s!
 As a first-year student, you probably have questions about university-level academic expectations and academic writing.
 We offer many resources to support you in your first year, including

-- Academics 101 covers the academic transition to university, from workload to exam prep (and everything in between).
+- Academics 101, a series of online tutorials that cover the academic transition to university, from workload to exam prep (and everything in between).

 - Our popular handouts help you write university essays and assignments; check out What Makes an “A” Paper, How to Develop a Thesis Statement, How to Avoid Plot Summary in an English Essay, and Conventions of Science Writing.
 See all of our available handouts here.

 We also encourage all students, including first-years, to take advantage of our in-person services:

 - workshops, including the popular ‘Making the Grade: The Transition from High School to University’

 - appointments with a learning strategies advisor to design a customized plan for managing your academic goals and concerns

 - course-specific, discipline-specific, and general writing workshops.
 The fall term workshop schedule will be posted here